flori567/AWS_Todo_Application/README.md

 ## Deploy

-In order to deploy the endpoint simply run
+In order to deploy the endpoint, the DynamoDB and the API Gateway configuration simply run:

 ```bash
 serverless deploy